-The clarinet and saxophone mouthpieces are generally made of ebonite but can also be made of plastic such as PMMA (polymethyl methacrylate plexiglass®), ABS, or even crystal.
-The clarinet mouthpiece is unique in having a cork on its tenon.
-Saxophone mouthpieces in metal and the brass mouthpieces are made of brass and are sometimes gold-plated or silver.
-The brass instrument mouthpieces can also be made of plastic or nickel silver.
+Clarinet and saxophone mouthpieces are usually made of ebonite but can also be plastic such as PMMA (polymethyl methacrylate plexiglass®), ABS, even crystal.
+The clarinet mouthpiece has the additional feature of having a cork on its tenon.
+Saxophone mouthpieces are sometimes made of brass and are sometimes gold plated or silver.
+Brass mouthpieces can also be plastic or nickel silver.